cw0508/Novozymes-Enzyme-Stability-Prediction/REPORT.md

 ## About

-This project addresses the **Novozymes Enzyme Stability Prediction** Kaggle competition, predicting thermal stability (melting temperature Tm) of enzyme variants from protein sequences and structural data.
+This repository contains the 24th place solution for the Novozymes Enzyme Stability Prediction competition, predicting thermal stability (melting temperature Tm) of enzyme variants from protein sequences and structural data.

 ## Summary of Results